eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/f-digital-credential-api.md

 and open with respect to the format of attestations to be used.
 For example, if a "Registry of Protocols for Requesting Digital Credentials" is utilized, adding or removing protocols to the registry should follow established criteria and processes, and involve multiple stakeholders.
+Adding or removing protocols to the registry should follow established criteria and processes, and involve multiple stakeholders.
+The criteria and processes should be transparent, objective and non-discriminatory; in other words well-governed.

-2. **Cross-platform interoperability**.
-The use of the Digital Credentials API should provide cross-platform interoperability, ensuring users are not locked into a specific vendor's browser or operating system.
+2. **Cross-platform compatibility and interoperability**.
+The Digital Credentials API should be compatible with most browsers and operating systems, and should provide cross-platform interoperability, ensuring users are not locked into a specific vendor's browser or operating system

 3. **Wallet Solution neutrality**.
 Any approved Wallet Solution should be able to use the Digital Credentials API.
 Usage of the API should not require additional